neilspell/Section-7-Functions/7.9-Unit Tests/Unit Testing.md

   volume=3.14 * (radius**2) * height
   return volume
 ````
-1. As the function to be tested `volCylinder(radius, height)` has 2 **arguments**, we need to create 2 variables with smaple values to be tested.
+1. As the function to be tested `volCylinder(radius, height)` has 2 **arguments**, we need to create 2 variables with sample values to be tested.

 ````py
 testR = 2